 - Scissors, glue & sticky tape

 1. Measure the diameter of your tube.
-Print the corresponding cone template onto yellow card (NB - choose print at "actual size" from your printer settings) and cut out (as accurately as possible on the inner side).
+Print the corresponding cone template onto yellow card - it's important to choose print at "actual size" from your printer settings, so the cone fits correctly on the tube.
+Cut out the cone, as accurately as possible on the inner side.
 Cut a rectangle of yellow paper or card for the tube (10.5cm x 16.5cm should be fine for any standard size kitchen roll tube).
 I've provided a template in the link at the end of this post.

 2. Put glue on the paper/card rectangle and wrap it around the kitchen roll tube.
 Put some glue on the tab of the cone semicircle, bend round and stick the two ends together to make the cone.
 It´s important to respect the sticking guide line, or your cone might not fit on the tube.